-Actuarial experience gains or losses may be included with the effects of additional benefits accumulated rather than being separately disclosed.
-[FASB ASC 960-20-50-4]
+Actuarial experience gains or losses may be included with the effects of additional benefits accumulated rather than separately disclosed.
+If the effects of changes in actuarial assumptions cannot be separately determined, those effects should be included in benefits accumulated and described accordingly.
+[FASB ASC 965-30-45-7]